ctrlplusb/react-universally/README.md

 ## About

-This boilerplate contains a super minimal set of dependencies in order to get you up and running with a universal react project, whilst also providing you with a great development experience that includes hot reloading of the client and server code.
+This boilerplate contains an absolutely minimal set of dependencies in order to get you up and running with a universal react project as quickly as possible.
+It also provides you with a great development experience that includes hot reloading of your client and server code.

 ## Overview